 30124 Venezia VE, Italy

 Like many famous mechanical clocks, the St. Marks Clocktower has figures parading around in a circular pattern.
-On the other hand, you may not be able to see the Three Magi that follow an angel with a trumpet.
-In fact, the Magi and angel only appear twice a year, at Epiphany and Ascension Day.
+On the other hand, you may not be able to see the Three Magi, who follow an angel with a trumpet.
+The Magi and angels only appear twice yearly, at Epiphany and Ascension Day.
 Although this may be true, you can still see bronze jacquemarts striking the bell atop the tower.
-Known as the “Moors”, the sculptures strike the bell each hour on the hour.
+Known as the “Moors,” the sculptures strike the bell each hour on the hour.

 Piazza San Marco

 The Renaissance-era Torre dell’Orologio is among the many classic structures within Piazza San Marco.
 The Clock Tower of Venice dates to the late 15th century.
 In particular is the giant bronze bell itself, cast in 1497.
-The two bronze figures represent an old person and a young person, to reflect the passing of time.
+The two bronze figures represent an older adult and a young person to reflect the passing of time.

 Frauenkirche